Keyword research guide: focus on intent and conversion

 Keyword research is the foundation of profitable SEO.
 But as our 200+ Belgian client cases prove: execution is everything.

-The ClickForest differences:
+The ClickForest difference:

-Belgian market expertise - 5+ years of local market data
+- Belgian market expertise — 5+ years of local market data

-Proven methodologies - average 440% ROI in the first year
+- Proven methodologies — average 440% ROI in the first year

-Technical + strategic - keyword research + complete implementation
+- Technical + strategic — keyword research + complete implementation

-Measurable results - monthly reporting with concrete business impact
+- Measurable results — monthly reporting with concrete business impact

-Ready to professionalize your keyword research?
+Ready to professionalise your keyword research?

 Step 1: Free keyword opportunity audit

-Top 10 missed keyword opportunities
+- Top 10 missed keyword opportunities

-Competitor gaps you can exploit immediately
+- Competitor gaps you can exploit immediately

-Expected ROI from professional keyword optimization
+- Expected ROI from professional keyword optimisation

 Step 2: ClickForest strategy session